 Greg returns to Northlight Theatre where he previously appeared in The Mousetrap and Sense & Sensibility.
 Greg is an Artistic Associate at Remy Bumppo Theatre Company where credits include Power, The Best Man, Les Liaisons Dangereuses, Night and Day, The Importance of Being Earnest, Chesapeake (Joseph Jefferson Award nomination), Northanger Abbey, An Inspector Calls and Travesties (Joseph Jefferson Award nomination).
 Chicago credits include Arcadia, Death of a Streetcar Named Virginia Woolf (Writers), Rock ‘N Roll, the commercial production of Immediate Family (Goodman), Arcadia (Court), Sons of the Prophet, Oklahoma!
 (American Theater Company) and A Moment Alone (iO Theater).
 Television credits include Chicago PD, Chicago Fire, Betrayal, The Playboy Club, Underemployed, The Chicago Code, Detroit 187 and the pilot Matadors.
 Film credits include Transformers: Age of Extinction, The Middle Distance, Game Day and Older Children.
 Greg is a graduate of Duke University’s Department of Theater Studies.

-Tim is delighted to be working at Northlight.
+Tim returns to Northlight after appearing in City of Conversation.
 Other notable work includes Spill (Timeline), Stop.Reset (Goodman), a four year run in Million Dollar Quartet (Apollo Theatre), Peoples Temple and The Dark at the Top of the Stairs (ATC), All My Sons (Milwaukee Rep), Toys in The Attic (Lead Actor – Jeff Award, American Blues) as well as film roles in Thrill Ride, Bad City, Uncle John, Ash, and TV roles in Empire, Chicago Fire, Boss (recurring), Detroit 187, Cupid, Turks (recurring) and online work with The Onion.

 Mattie is excited to make her Northlight debut.
 Regional Credits: Loves Labour’s Lost (Pennsylvania Shakespeare); As You Like It (Baltimore Centerstage); Midsummer Night’s Dream, Winter’s Tale, Real Inspector Hound (Monmouth, ME); Circle Mirror Transformation (Cincinnati Playhouse); The Games Afoot (premiere, Cleveland Playhouse); Mourning Becomes Electra, Misanthrope, Arms and the Man (Quintessence); Othello (Milwaukee Rep); Third (Denver Center); Equivocation (Manhattan Theatre Club); A Little Night Music (Centerstage); Bell Book and Candle (Ensemble, Santa Barbara); Inherit the Wind (Indiana Rep).
 Chicago credits: Blackbird, The Snow Queen, Half & Half, Hanging Fire (Victory Gardens); Rock ‘N’ Roll (Goodman); Winter’s Tale, A Flea In Her Ear, A Little Night Music (Chicago Shakespeare); I Never Sang for My Father (Steppenwolf); Hillbilly Antigone (Lookingglass); Vincent in Brixton (Apple Tree); Boston Marriage (Roadworks); Importance of Being Earnest (First Folio).
 Film Credits: The Gambler, Rise of the Planet of the Apes, Everybody’s Fine.
 Ed: Northwestern University. mattiehawkinson.weebly.com